 Fantastic customer service (although not all Apple owners will agree with me here)

-And more resilient to being dropped—oops—or stood on by a 32-pound toddler
+And more resilient to being dropped—oops—or used as a seat by a 32-pound toddler

 Check out what Apple has to offer here »

 3. Squarespace Website Platform

 The Squarespace website platform is awesome, I must say.

 manage and maintain my website on

 write and maintain my blog content on